MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 (Get-AzureADServicePrincipal -filter "DisplayName eq 'Microsoft Graph'").AppRoles | Select Id, Value | Sort-Object Value
 ```

-It returns a list of [permissions](https://markwarneke.me/application_permissions.json) Ids and Values.
-The wholel ist can be found here [markwarneke.me/application_permissions.json](https://markwarneke.me/application_permissions.json).
-In particular we are interested in the `Application` related permissions.
+It returns a list of permissions Ids and Values.
+The wholel ist can be found as a download  [markwarneke.me/application_permissions.json](https://markwarneke.me/application_permissions.json).
+In particular we are interested in the [Application resource permissions](https://docs.microsoft.com/en-us/graph/permissions-reference#application-resource-permissions).
 The Id and Value look like this:

 ```json
 [